 “What we have today is much more of a balance of I.Q. and ‘E.Q.’ — meaning ’emotional quotient,'” says Tyrie, BofA’s chief digital officer and chief marketing officer.
 “Customers put a much greater premium on how your bank, as an organization, makes them feel.
 It’s almost like how a doctor with a good bedside manner makes a difference.”

 Not many banks and credit unions have reached this stage in their digital evolution, in his view.
 But Tyrie considers Bank of America to be at a level of digital banking maturity that enables it to focus not only on I.Q. but also increasingly on E.Q.

 “I spend most of my time now on ‘how do they feel?'” says Tyrie, who is roughly a year into running his expanded team.
 (BofA merged the marketing group with Tyrie’s digital banking group in late 2021, when its chief marketing officer, Meredith Verdone, retired.)

 Tyrie says he isn’t sure how focused other banking institutions are on this aspect of digital.
 “I don’t think you can overindex on how customers are feeling.
 Clients know what they want and that’s way more important than what technologies you are using to bring something to life.”

 In an interview with The Financial Brand Tyrie spoke about his top concerns and the changing role of banking in consumers’ lives.
-He also discussed how BofA has moved far beyond “personas” in figuring out how to service people better, and why, although Erica, the bank’s digital assistant, is built on artificial intelligence, he says that he will be content to be a “fast follower” with ChatGPT.
+He also discussed how BofA has moved far beyond “personas” in figuring out how to service people better, and why he’ll be content to be a “fast follower” with ChatGPT, even though Erica, the bank’s digital assistant, is built on artificial intelligence.

 Bank of America’s ‘Flywheel of the Future’